 - Changes in CPSC 121: Toward a Coherent Picture of Computation.
 Elizabeth Patitsas, Kimberly Voll.
 CWSEI End-of-Year Event, April 2010.
 Also presented at UBC Celebrate Learning, June 2010.
 (Poster here)

 - Circuits and Logic in the Lab.
 Elizabeth Patitsas, Kimberly Voll, Mark Crowley, Steven Wolfman.
 Western Canadian Conference on Computing Education, May 2010. (pdf)

 - Revising an Introductory Computer Science Course: Exploratory Labs, Interactive Lectures, and Just-in-Time Teaching.
 Gwen Echlin, Piam Kiarostami, Elizabeth Patitsas, Steven Wolfman.
 CWSEI End-of-Year Event, April 2009.
 (Poster here)

-Outside my academics, I enjoy rock climbing (mostly indoors), playing strategy board games (my collection), and gardening.
-I also bike pretty much everywhere, and enjoy cooking vegan food.
+Outside my academics, I enjoy rock climbing (mostly indoors), playing strategy board games (my collection), cooking vegan food, and gardening.

 Whenever I get the chance, I also love hiking, scrambling, snowshoeing, cross-country skiing, and any other excuse to be around mountains and forests.